integreat-io/integreat-transporter-mongodb/README.md

 to `idIsUnique` being either `false` or `true`.
 It's usually a good idea to be consistent within a database anyway.

+#### Append only

+By setting the `appendOnly` option to `true`, any document will be inserted as a new document, unless a `query` is also specified.
+This means that we will not update an existing document by the id of the given document, as is the default behaviour.

+Setting `appendOnly` to `true` will also override `idIsUnique`, which will be treated as `false` regardless of what it is set to.

 #### Serializing and normalizing

 Some characters are not allowed in MongoDB keys, so we have to escape them when